 Perfect for: cools drinks in the shade whilst listening to chilled out music, perhaps with some nibbles or a light lunch.

-We recommend: we love sharing a plate of their Moroccan salads with a bowl of chips for lunch, and their lasagne is our guilty foodie pleasure when we’ve had enough tagine.
-Alcohol is also available, which isn’t always the easiest to find in the medina.
+We recommend: sharing a plate of Moroccan salads with a bowl of chips for lunch; their pizza is our guilty pleasure when we’ve had enough tagine, although they certainly don’t skimp on the chilli oil.

 Tip: The ice and salads here are safe to consume, we’ve never been ill after eating here!